seblucas/www-blog/content/en/tips/slim-reboot.md

-/*
+---
-Title: How to reboot or shutdown within SLiM
+title: "How to reboot or shutdown within SLiM"
-Description:
-Author: Sébastien Lucas
-Date: 2011/02/07
-Robots: noindex,nofollow
-Language: en
-Tags: debian,tips
-*/
+date: 2011-02-07
+tags: [debian,tips]
+slug: slim-reboot
+aliases: [/en/tips/slim-reboot]
+---
 # How to reboot or shutdown within SLiM

 You can use magic username with root password to do magic things :